RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/healthcare.md

 ```
 <img src="../images/SQL_Bank/SFP5.JPG?raw=true"/>

-This finding is used to discuss patient flow and hospital efficiency, providing a learning tool for understanding hospital operations through data analysis.
+This finding prompts a discussion on patient flow and hospital efficiency, serving as a learning tool to understand how emergency admissions are handled and the implications for hospital operations.

 ---